erwazzzzzzz2/django-devcontainers/README.md

 ## Add the development container definition and connecting to it:

-Open your command palette, and select Remote-Containers: Add Development Container Configuration Files.
+Open your command palette, and select Dev-Containers: Add Development Container Configuration Files.
 You should get a prompt asking you how you would like to create your container configuration, and you should choose from docker-compose.yml.
 This should create a .devcontainer folder, with devcontainer.json inside it.

-Open your command palette again, and select Remote-Containers: Rebuild and Reopen in Container
+Open your command palette again, and select Dev-Containers: Rebuild and Reopen in Container

 You should see another window open with a number of things running.
 This is just VSCode setting up your development container.
 Wait until it’s done.